-ACCT 120 Analysis of Financial Statements (3)
+ACCT 120 Analysis of Financial Statements (3) 3 hours lecture

-Prerequisite: A minimum grade of 'C' in ACCT 201
+Prerequisite: A minimum grade of 'C' in ACCT 201 Transfer acceptability: CSU

 Exploration of the characteristics of financial statements and analysis of reported results from such statements.
 How to apply ratios to financial statements and to interpret outcomes in order to draw various inferences and/or conclusions from the results.